 Connecticut has been a state at the forefront of sexual harassment prevention since 1992 with the passing of the Human Rights and Opportunity Act.
-This law, among other things, required sexual harassment training for Connecticut employers’ supervisors for those employers / companies with 50 employees or more.
+This law, among other things, required sexual harassment management training for Connecticut employers’ supervisors for those employers / companies with 50 employees or more.

-As sexual harassment awareness the national spotlight with the #MeToo movement momentum in 2017, states began creating or updating legislation for sexual harassment training.
+As sexual harassment awareness entered the national spotlight with the #MeToo movement momentum in 2017, states began creating or updating legislation for sexual harassment management training.
 In June 2019, Connecticut became one of these states, and enacted Public Acts 19-16 and 19-93; combined they are known as the Time’s Up Act.

 Some areas of Connecticut Law that were updated by the Time’s Up Act, which went into effect October 1, 2019, included expanding the sexual harassment legislation and requires many more employers to offer sexual harassment training to employees across the board, not just supervisory employees.
 Workplaces have new Sexual Harassment Law poster / posting requirements and are expected to distribute information regarding illegal sexual harassment, facing larger fines if it is found that they did not.
 Overall, the legislation gives employees much more protection including significant changes to the allowable time-to-file claims and how companies can change employee terms and conditions.